 The holidays are here!
-With the hustle and bustle of shopping, holiday gatherings, and the shear joy of it all; holidays can become quite overwhelming and stressful for some let alone for those who are grieving.
+With the hustle and bustle of shopping, holiday gatherings (before COVID), and the sheer joy of it all, holidays can become quite overwhelming and stressful for some, let alone for those who are grieving.

-My mother passed away five years ago.
-She was not only my heart, she was my best friend.
-I miss my mother very much.
-Especially during the holidays and my birthday; which happens to be Christmas Eve.
+My mother passed away 10 years ago.
+She was not only my heart, but she was also my best friend.
+I miss my mother very much, especially during the holidays and my birthday, which happens to be Christmas Eve.
 You see, my mother was the spice of our family’s lives.
-Throughout her life she sprinkled the sweet spices of joy, love, laughter, passion, and truth.
+Throughout her life, she sprinkled the sweet spices of joy, love, laughter, passion, and truth.

 Everyone who met her loved her personality and zest for life.
 My mother was also a phenomenal cook.
 She cooked with love and passion.
 It is during these holiday times I miss her cooking.
 Better yet, I miss my mother giving me cooking instructions or waiting to taste test my cooking (smile).
 Oh, how I miss those moments!

 So, how have I learned to deal with the holidays over the past five years?
 Truth be told, I have had those frozen moments and hiccups where I was not able to function during the holidays.
-I want to share with you my strategies for coping with the holidays and everyday.
+I want to share my strategies for coping with the holidays and every day.

 - Family Traditions.
 Decide on which traditions you may want to keep or perhaps change.
-You may want to create a new family tradition in honor of your loved one such as preparing one of their favorite foods or lighting a candle in their honor, or donating to their favorite charity.
-I always play my parents favorite song, “The Christmas Song” by Nat King Cole.
+You may want to create a new family tradition in honor of your loved one, such as preparing one of their favorite foods, lighting a candle in their honor, or donating to their favorite charity.
+I always play my parents’ favorite song, “The Christmas Song” by Nat King Cole.
 My father would always sing that song to my mother at Christmas.
-And yes, they actually stood underneath the mistletoe in our living-room.
+And yes, they actually stood underneath the mistletoe in our living room.
 Traditions leave everlasting memories.
 My son now sings the “Christmas Song” to his wife!

 - No Guilt Trip.
 Do not let family and friends make you feel guilty.
 Only you know how you really feel.
-Everyone experiences the loss of their loved one and grieve differently.
+Everyone experiences the loss of their loved one and grieves differently.

 - Volunteer.
 The best way to help yourself is to help others in need.
 We all need help in some way or the other.
 It is very healing to the soul to help others.
-This past Thanksgiving I volunteered with a local organization at their yearly Thanksgiving Distribution Drive to provide over 900 individuals with, not only groceries for Thanksgiving dinner, but resources from social service organizations, health & vision screenings and free flu shots.
-Trust me when I say, I forgot all about myself and the dread of the upcoming holidays.
+One Thanksgiving, I volunteered with a local organization at their yearly Thanksgiving Distribution Drive to provide over 900 individuals with not only groceries for Thanksgiving dinner but resources from social service organizations, health & vision screenings, and free flu shots.
+Trust me when I say I forgot all about myself and the dread of the upcoming holidays.
 With all the negative things taking place in this world, this was a positive and rewarding moment to help others.

 AARP: Caregiver Support for Death, Loss, Grieving A Loved One.
 Learn more about saying goodbye, keeping memories alive, and finding renewal through loss.